TravisWheelerLab/BATH/documentation/userguide/tutorial.md

 Retrieved 3 HMMs.
 ```

-As with frahmmconvert, you can also use the --ct flag with frahmmfetch to change the codon table.
+As with bathconvert, you can also use the --ct flag with bathfetch to change the codon table.

 </p>
 </details>

-## Section 2 - Running frahmmer searches
+## Section 2 - Running bathsearch

 This section of the tutorial will focus on the tool frahmmer.
 This tool allows the user to perform translated annotate of protein-coding DNA even when mutations or sequencing errors have introduced frameshifts.
 Each of the practices in this section will involve running a frahmmer search with a different set of input formats,  options, and outputs.